 Apparently, Maharishi Mahesh Yogi first visited the land in 1960.
 He was enchanted and requested the then UP forest department to lease him 15 acres of land overlooking the Ganga.
 The land was leased for 40 years in 1961.
 It was in the late 1960s that the ashram gained prominence.

 After which the Maharishi Mahesh Yogi – the founder of Ashram moved his activities westwards, primarily in Europe.
 Ashram may have stayed operational but eventually, it was abandoned in the 1990s and the buildings slowly started their journey to becoming ruins.
 The land reverted back to the forest department in the early 2000s.

 Read More – Safari at Rajaji National Park

 Thankfully, the administration of Rajaji Tiger Reserve has decided to convert this into a ticketed tourist destination.

 84 Kutiya is popularly known as Beatles Ashram, as this is the place where the Beatles stayed when they visited Rishikesh to learn Transcendental Meditation from the Maharishi.
 They composed a lot of their songs here.
 It is believed their stay in early 1968 at the Ashram was one of their most productive periods as musicians.
 George Harrison even learned to play the Sitar.
 In fact, their name is perennially attached to this Ashram.
-Not sure, if they made the place popular with the western world or the Ashram used their name to reach out to the larger audience in the west.
+Not sure, if they made the place popular with the western world or if the Ashram used its name to reach out to the larger audience in the west.